This is an official version.

-8. (1) The chairperson is responsible for the general direction, supervision and control of the business of the board and has those other powers that may be conferred on him or her under this Act, or the regulations made under this Act, or the Liquor Control Act , or the regulations made under that Act.
+8. (1) The chairperson is responsible for the general direction, supervision and control of the business of the board and has those other powers that may be conferred on him or her under this Act, the Liquor Control Act , the Cannabis Control Act or a regulation made under those Acts.

 (2) The board may appoint those committees consisting of the chairperson and other officers of the corporation that the board may consider necessary for the competent management of the affairs of the corporation.